starwing/kaze-core/README.md

         * `KZ_CREATE`: Create the queue if it doesn't exist.
         * `KZ_EXCL`: With `KZ_CREATE`, fail if the queue already exists.
         * `KZ_RESET`: If creating, or if opening an existing queue and the current process is the owner, reset the queue state.
+        * 9bit of permission bits, using 0666 for permit read/write for everyone.
     * `bufsize`: The desired capacity for each of the two internal ring buffers.
 This size will be aligned. you can use `kz_aligned()` to calculate a buffer size for desired queue size.
     * Returns a pointer to `kz_State` on success, `NULL` on failure.
 * `KZ_API void kz_close(kz_State *S);`